slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Every sale has five basic obstacles: no need, no money, no hurry, no desire, no trust."
 -- Zig Ziglar [1926]*

+> *"Advertising serves not so much to advertise products as to promote consumption as a way of life."
+-- Christopher Lasch [1932]*

 > *"Marketers don’t convince.
 Engineers convince.
 Marketers persuade.
 Persuasion appeals to the emotions and to fear and to the imagination.
 Convincing requires a spreadsheet or some other rational device." (...)
 "Don’t find customers for your products, find products for your customers."
 -- Seth Godin [1960]*